 Cake ingredients

-Cake tips and tricks
+Tips and tricks

 Use room temperature eggs - They blend seamlessly into the batter without leaving and streaks or lumps.
 To bring eggs to room temperature, place on the countertop 30 minutes before beginning.
-For faster warming, place whole eggs into a bowl and cover with warm tap water.
+For quicker warming, place whole eggs into a bowl and cover with warm tap water.
 Your eggs will be ready in about ten minutes.

 Use a sift or whisk - Whisk your dry ingredients together to remove lumps.
 This ensures a smooth, even batter.